eons-dev/ebbs/README.md

-# eons Basic Build System
+# Eons Basic Build System

 EBBS (or ebbs) is a framework for designing modular build pipelines for any language and system.
 Builders are python scripts that are downloaded and run on the fly with configuration provided by json config files, environment variables, and command line arguments!